Derek Davis: Television

 In 2005, he hosted a show called Time on Their Hands, a travel series for older people.
 One of his last television appearances was on the second season of Celebrity Bainisteoir in 2009, in which he and seven other Irish celebrities managed an intermediate Gaelic football club team from their home county in an official GAA tournament.
 Davis's team won the tournament.
 He and eventual runner-up Katherine Lynch appeared together on Tubridy Tonight the evening before the final was broadcast.

 During the 2010s, Davis made frequent guest appearances on TV3's Tonight with Vincent Browne, where he and another guest would preview the following morning's papers.

 Radio

 In 2000, Davis presented a radio quiz show called A Question of Food.
 During the summer season he had taken over RTÉ Radio 1's mid-morning slot usually occupied by Today with Pat Kenny, and he also hosted the radio phone-in show, Liveline, when regular presenter Joe Duffy was on holiday.
 Later, he presented Sunday Magazine with Davis on 4 on 4fm.

-On 10 May 2015, Davis spoke on the topic of obesity on Marian Finucane's Sunday radio show (presented that day by Aine Lawlor).
+On 10 May 2015, Davis spoke on the topic of obesity on Marian Finucane's Sunday radio show (presented that day by Áine Lawlor).
 Lawlor introduced Davis by remarking on his own substantial recent weight loss: "You look, you are literally, I'd say, about a third of the man that you used to be."

 A short illness followed and Davis died three days later, aged 67.
-His funeral took place in the Victorian Chapel, Mount Jerome Crematorium in Harold's Cross, Dublin.
+His funeral took place in the Victorian Chapel, Mount Jerome, Harold's Cross, Dublin.